microsoftgraph/microsoft-graph-docs-contrib/concepts/accessreviews-scope-concept.md

 ## Examples

 > [!NOTE]
-> The following 17 examples are the only valid combinations of *principalScopes* and *resourceScopes* that are supported in Microsoft Graph API
+> The examples in this section show the only valid combinations of *principalScopes* and *resourceScopes* that the Microsoft Graph API supports.

 ### Example 1: Review all users with direct and transitive assignment to a group